Terms & Conditions

 6.2.
 Assignment rights

-The Supplier may transfer and delegate any of its rights and obligations under this Agreement to any corporation or other entity in whole or in part within the Supplier Company Group, without prior consent, providing such assignment will maintain the full terms of this Agreement.
+The Supplier may transfer and delegate any of its rights and obligations under this Agreement to any corporation or other entity in whole or in part within the Supplier Company Group, without prior consent, providing such assignment will maintain the full terms of the Agreement.
 The Customer shall be notified in writing in case of any such assignment.

-The Customer may not assign or transfer any of its rights or delegate any of its duties and obligations under this Agreement in whole or in part to any other corporation or entity or 3rd party without the prior written consent of Supplier (which consent shall not be unreasonably withheld or delayed).
+The Customer may not assign or transfer any of its rights or delegate any of its duties and obligations under the Agreement in whole or in part to any other corporation or entity or 3rd party without the prior written consent of Supplier (which consent shall not be unreasonably withheld or delayed).

 6.3.
 Termination